Epigenetic

 Strengths

-- +Non-invasive (especially facial photo approaches)
+- +Non-invasive, especially facial photo approaches

 Limitations

-- −Requires careful calibration and bias auditing
+- −Requires careful testing for demographic bias

-- −Not clearly sold as standalone consumer tests
+- −Not available as standalone consumer tests

 Samples:Facial photoChest X-rayBrain MRI